kartha01/IBMPartnerDemo/Data.md

   - *View details* will provide you the details including *user* ; *password* ; *jdbc url*
   - *Manage Access* let you add user ids and assign them *Admin* or *User* roles.
   - *Delete* This will delete this particular instance.
+**Note:**  If you resize your cluster's worker pool to a lower number of nodes, it is possible that the node with the label for Db2 Warehouse may be deleted.
+This would render any database instances unusable until you relabel a node and restart the pods so they start on the same node.

 ### Create a Table
 1. When you Open the interface, you will run as the user id that provisioned it, for example **user999** which is **admin**, so any tables that are created, by *admin*, via *SQL editor* by default will go under **Schema** *user999*.
   - You can use the UI and select and create tables under certain schemas.